 No two new hires are the same, so we never go through training the same way twice.
 The art of training lies in creating a solid training plan and tailoring it to each individual.
 Recognize strengths, weaknesses, and learning preferences from one hire to another and adjusting to what works best for them.

 Remember, don’t rush it!
+Check in!
 Communicate a clear and fair timeframe for mastering a subject but remember that some trainees may take more time on one topic than another.
 Always trust that the time spent mastering one area will be coupled with the swift completion of another.
+Review the employee handbook.

 Thoughtful onboarding makes a world of difference in company culture.
 With a plan and some creativity, you can create a first impression that leaves a lasting mark.
 It’s a gift that keeps on giving.